Unknown Files Blocking

 The Most Effective Solution for Unknown Files Blocking – Xcitium AEP

 There are hundreds of endpoint protection solutions, and each promises to provide absolute protection.
 They cite numerous technologies such as cloud antivirus, firewall, and host intrusion prevention systems (HIPS).
 However, none of them, except Xcitium Advanced Endpoint Protection (AEP) provides security against “unknown files”.
 Xcitium AEP is the most effective solution for unknown files blocking.
 Endpoint protection solutions employ a centralized approach to protect all the devices connected to the enterprise network.
 Devices include – servers, workstations, laptops, tablets, mobile phones and IoT devices.
 Effective unknown files blocking must take place at these endpoints.

-The Good, Bad and the Unknown
+How to Deal with Unknown Files Effectively: The Good, Bad and the Unknown

 No, it is not a movie title.
 Endpoint protection solutions face three types of files – processes or executables (PE).
 These are the known bad files, the known good files, and the unknown files.
 Virus databases contain a huge library of malware definitions or virus definitions – this is called as blacklisting.
 Worldwide, cyber security vendors analyze and maintain this library of bad files.
 Considering the huge number of malware and new malware versions being created every day, some vendors share this library as part of a cooperative effort.
 Xcitium Threat Research Labs (CTRL) provides the largest library of known “bad” files, securing over 87 million Windows PC users.
 The blacklisting method provides the signatures to block known bad files.